Romain Taofifénua: International career

 Romain has played in all age grade levels for France, having represented the U18s, U19s and U20s.
 It was when playing for the U20s in the 2009 Six Nations Under 20s Championship when he first caught the eye of Perpignan selectors.
 Haven performed well for Perpignan in 2010, he was selected for the 2010 IRB Junior World Championship, playing in 3 matches - against Ireland and Argentina twice.
 He was one of five try scorers in the 5th place play-off, whom was won by France 37–23.

 Taofifénua was selected for the French senior side for their 2012 tour to Argentina, and made his first appearance in an uncapped game for XV du Président against Serge Betsen's XV on 6 June 2012.
-He made his first official test appearance a week later, coming of the bench for Yoann Maestri on the 74th minute.
+He made his first official test appearance a week later, coming off the bench for Yoann Maestri in the 74th minute.